macph/easement-curve/docs/guide.md

 ![New easement curve](images/guide_06.jpg)
 ![Extending curve](images/guide_07.jpg)

-We use the alignment of the static curve to find the end point of the static curve - just keep double clicking until the coordinates show `0.000` for the `y`-axis rotation.
+We find the end point of the static curve by looking for the right coordinates - just keep double clicking until the coordinates show `0.000` for the *x*-axis coordinate.
 We cut the curve at that point, as before.

 ![Coordinate found](images/guide_08.jpg)

-> :information_source: If the radius of curvature is small you can find the correct place to cut the track by looking at the `y`-axis rotation value - but as 3,200 m is quite large the `x` and `z` position values are more accurate.
+> :information_source: If the radius of curvature is small you can find the correct place to cut the track by looking for the  *y*-axis rotation value - but as 3,200 m is quite large the *x* and *z* position values are more accurate.

 Finally, we extend another easement curve, straightening it out to join the second straight track.
 Assuming the coordinates are correct, it should weld without any problems!